Welcome to the Rail Central website

 The consultation programme was developed in discussion with Northampton Borough Council, Northamptonshire County Council and South Northamptonshire Council.

-On 25 June 2018, we launched Localised Consultation (called Phase 2a) with affected parties, relating to amendments and refinements made following the Phase Two Consultation.
-Further information about this consultation and the latest plans can be viewed here.
+Between 25 June 2018 and 23 July 2018, we held a phase of Localised Consultation (called Phase 2a) with affected parties, relating to amendments and refinements made following the Phase Two Consultation.
+Further information about this consultation and the plans published for consultation can be viewed here

 These phases of consultation follow phase one consultation, which took place between 28 April and 21 October 2016.
 During this first phase we presented draft plans to local residents and other interested parties and invited feedback on them.
 In August 2016, Ashfield Land published updated illustrative plans and new visual material as part of the Phase One community consultation.